2factorauth/twofactorauth/CONTRIBUTING.md

 As an example, a site that prompts you for an authentication token following user login would be considered Two Factor Auth.
 A site that does not prompt you for a token upon login, but prompts you for a token when you try to perform a sensitive action would not be considered Two Factor Auth.

 For context, check out the discussion in [#242][242].

-### New Providers
+### New Dongles

-Rather than split out providers on the main page, we elected to keep the main page clean and add another page dedicated to 2fa providers.
+Rather than split out a list USB Dongle providers on the main page, we elected to keep the main page clean and add another page dedicated to USB Dongle providers.

-To add a new provider simply add to the `providers.yml` file, marking `Yes` where appropriate.
+To add a new provider simply add to the [`providers.yml` files](_data/devices/providers.yml) file, marking `Yes` where appropriate.

 ```yml
   - name: Company Name